The Forest Seeps of Distant Hill

 Seep habitats are important for many animals and plants.
 This

-is due to the fact that the water 'seeps' up to the surface from below the frost line at 45 to 50 degrees F. This keeps our two seeps from freezing during the winter.
-In addition,
+is due to the fact that the water 'seeps' up to the surface from below the frost line at 45 to 50 degrees F. This keeps our three seeps from freezing during the winter.
+In

 Seeps as excellent food sources for Black bear in the spring and summer.
 Deer and moose seek seeps for food, water, and occasionally elements like calcium or sodium that may be present in the groundwater.